akka/akka/akka-docs/src/main/paradox/actors.md

 Using small methods is a good practice, also in actors.
 It's recommended to delegate the actual work of the message processing to methods instead of defining a huge `ReceiveBuilder` with lots of code in each lambda.
-A well structured actor can look like this:
+A well-structured actor can look like this:

 @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #well-structured }

 That has benefits such as:

 * easier to see what kind of messages the actor can handle
 * readable stack traces in case of exceptions
 * works better with performance profiling tools
 * Java HotSpot has a better opportunity for making optimizations

-The `Receive` can be implemented in other ways than using the `ReceiveBuilder` since it in the end is just a wrapper around a Scala `PartialFunction`.
+The `Receive` can be implemented in other ways than using the `ReceiveBuilder` since in the end, it is just a wrapper around a Scala `PartialFunction`.
 In Java, you can implement `PartialFunction` by extending `AbstractPartialFunction`.
 For example, one could implement an adapter to [Vavr Pattern Matching DSL](https://www.vavr.io/vavr-docs/#_pattern_matching).
 See the [Akka Vavr sample project](https://github.com/akka/akka-samples/tree/2.5/akka-sample-vavr) for more details.

-If the validation of the `ReceiveBuilder` match logic turns out to be a bottleneck for some of your actors you can consider to implement it at lower level by extending `UntypedAbstractActor` instead of `AbstractActor`.
+If the validation of the `ReceiveBuilder` match logic turns out to be a bottleneck for some of your actors you can consider implementing it at a lower level by extending `UntypedAbstractActor` instead of `AbstractActor`.
 The partial functions created by the `ReceiveBuilder` consist of multiple lambda expressions for every match statement, where each lambda is referencing the code to be run.
 This is something that the JVM can have problems optimizing and the resulting code might not be as performant as the